scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/20 LNK.md

 $lnk.save();
 ```

-This script performs the following steps:
+Here's what the script does:

 1. Create a new `WScript.Shell` object.
 2. Use the resulting object to create a new LNK file at `.\iso\Invoice_1234.doc.lnk`.